-Selz-Pralle Dairy consists of three Century Farms homesteaded by Selz emigrants in Clark County.
+Selz-Pralle Dairy consists of three Century Farms homesteaded by Selz emigrants to Clark County, WI.
 We grow 400 acres of alfalfa and 400 acres of corn silage.
-Heifers are raised on the farm with an additional 100 bulls sold as breeder bulls.
+Heifers are raised on the farm along with a select number of breeder bulls from our very best cows.
 We also sell 60-80 cows for dairy annually.

 Pam and Scott purchased Selz Farm (Pam’s family farm) from her father John in 1996.
 Two years later, they expanded from 120 cows to 400 cows in a six row, naturally ventilated, sand bedded freestall barn.
 They operate a gravity flow manure pit system and milk cows in a double 10 parallel subway parlor.
 They retrofitted the original tie stall barn into a maternity barn with individual freshening pens and sand bedded freestalls for close-up cows within two weeks of calving.
 In 2007, Selz-Pralle added a two row fresh cow barn at the parlor featuring 50 inch wide stalls.